arduino/help-center-content/content/Hardware Support/Nano Family/Pin-name-differences-when-using-the-Nano-Screw-Terminal-Adapter-with-Nano-R4-or-Nano-ESP32.md

 ## Arduino Nano ESP32

-On the Arduino Nano ESP32, some pin names differ from the silk-screen labels on the screw terminal adapter.
+On this board, the **B0**, **VBUS**, and **B1** pins use different names than the labels shown on the screw terminal adapter.
 The table below shows the corresponding labels between the board pins and the screw terminal adapter.

 | Nano ESP32 pin | Nano Screw Terminal Adapter |
 |:---------------|:-----------------------------|